 If your child is experiencing a situation with challenging peers or bullies, the best strategy is for them to learn to deal with difficult kids.
 In extreme situations, this may not be possible.
 But most kids who become habitually feel victimized by their peers usually tend to react in helpless ways, showing that they are hurt emotionally.
 Bullies love this.

 To overcome this, children need to develop an internal sense of resilience, where the unpleasant words of bullies have little effect emotionally.
-This is true power, where the moods and ugliness of others is not taken personally.
+This is true power, where the moods and ugliness of others are not taken personally.

 Again, you can use your child’s imagination to build their personal resources.
 Set up the “mental movie” as above.
 Take a few minutes every day, and have them imagine looking at a self-created mental movie where they see themselves being picked on.
 Each time, have them visualize smiling as they walk away from the unpleasantness and going on about their day.
 With each mental rehearsal, they can see themselves getting stronger and more confident.
 If it’s severe, they can even see themselves reporting the incident to a teacher, but without being upset